AI-Powered Recommendations for E-commerce: Beyond Product Suggestions

 How AI Recommendation Engines Work

-Behind the scenes, a strategic recommendation engine follows a multi-step process:
+Behind the scenes, a strategic recommendation engine follows a multi-step process.

 Step 1: Data Unification

-The quality of data unification directly determines the quality of recommendations.
+The quality of unification directly determines the quality of recommendations.
 Garbage in, garbage out applies more here than almost anywhere else.

 Step 2: Pattern Detection